thomaswilliams78952/code_louisville_project_2021fewd/readme.md

 # The Silent Planet Podcast

-Its is a concept website for a podcast.
+This is a concept website for a podcast.
 All text is currently lorem placeholder.

 Its is broken into 4 total sections with one external link that leads to amazon.com(this is supposed to represent a store front for the podcast merch) and four others that lead to podcasy hosting sites.